27 Interesting Facts About South Sudan

 9. This had followed a previous civil war that had been fought in Sudan from 1955 to 1972 between a guerrilla movement and the Sudanese government.

 11. South Sudan’s flag consists of horizontal black, red and green stripes, separated by two white lines.
 The thick stripes represent the (black) people, their (red) blood and the fertile (green) land.
 White is for peace.
-The blue triangle symbolises the River Nile and the yellow star represents hope for the people.
+The blue triangle symbolises the River Nile and the yellow star represents unity of the states of Southern Sudan.

 South Sudan's flag